ethereum/ethereum-org/views/content/token.md

     }
 ```

 With this code, all accounts are unfrozen by default but the owner can set any of them into a freeze state by calling **Freeze Account**.
-Unfortunately, freezing has no practical effect because we haven't added anything to the transfer function.
+Freezing does not yet have a practical effect because we haven't added anything to the transfer function.
 We are changing that now:

 ```
     function transfer(address _to, uint256 _value) public {
         require(!frozenAccount[msg.sender]);
 ```

 Now any account that is frozen will still have their funds intact, but won't be able to move them.
-All accounts are unfrozen by default until you freeze them, but you can easily revert that behavior into a whitelist where you need to manually approve every account.
+Alternatively, you can also create a whitelist where all accounts are frozen by default and each account needs to be manually approved.
 Just rename **frozenAccount** into **approvedAccount** and change the last line to:

 ```
         require(approvedAccount[msg.sender]);